Sin Titulo: Content

 The webcomic Sin Titulo follows protagonist Alex Mackay, who, at the start of the story, discovers a photograph of an unfamiliar woman in his grandfather's possessions and feels compelled to hunt her down.
 This leads him to an underworld populated by mysterious and strange concepts, such as an eerie laboratory and a femme fatale.
-Lauren Davis of Comics Alliance described Sin Tutilo as a "noir fantasy": though it suggests the existence of science fiction concepts such as interdimensional travel and "shared cognitive space", many of its visuals are akin to those of a detective novel.
+Lauren Davis of ComicsAlliance described Sin Tutilo as a "noir fantasy": though it suggests the existence of science fiction concepts such as interdimensional travel and "shared cognitive space", many of its visuals are akin to those of a detective novel.

 Development

 Sin Titulo was launched by Cameron Stewart as a webcomic in 2007 and eventually finished in 2012.
 Stewart did the writing, illustrations, lettering, and coloring for the work all on his own.
 The webcomic started as an "exercise in improvisation", its ambiguous title Sin Titulo literally meaning "Without Title" in Spanish.
 Many ideas for the story coalesced halfway through, when Stewart got a stronger grasp of what the webcomic was about.
 In 2011, Sin Titulo went on hiatus for almost a full year, keeping its readers in suspense.

-Stewart told Davis of Comics Alliance at the New England Webcomics Weekend in 2009, when Sin Titulo was still fairly young, that the webcomic is inspired by a disquieting experience he had as a child; one he's never been able to explain.
+Stewart told Davis of ComicsAlliance at the New England Webcomics Weekend in 2009, when Sin Titulo was still fairly young, that the webcomic is inspired by a disquieting experience he had as a child; one he's never been able to explain.
 He told Davis that he did not want Sin Titulo to turn out like the television series Lost, which was still airing at the time and which disappointed him for not answering all of the questions it set up.
 Though Stewart did not intend for it to be an autobiographical work, many aspects of the webcomic are based on his own experiences, including the sudden death of a neglected grandfather.

 A strong influence of Sin Titulo is the work of David Lynch.
 In an interview with Newsarama, Stewart stated that he admires Lynch for his ability to provoke a sense of horror through surrealistic imagery that, to him, feels deeply honest.
 Stewart said that "I find his work so terrifying because on some primal level I feel like its revealing some dark and indescribable truth with complete sincerity."
 This is a quality he attempted to emulate in his webcomic.

 On September 25, 2013, a print edition of Sin Titulo was released by Dark Horse Comics.
 Though the webcomic was still available for free online, the comic book compilation became a best-selling album.